 Systems on the Island of Hawaii

-There is a wide variety of different systems being used on Hawaii Island and many of you are trying to figure what does each system mean for the public.
-Here's list the different systems used on Hawaii Island and how is that going to affect the everyday scanner hobbyist and the general public.
+There is a wide variety of different systems being used on Hawaii Island and many of you are trying to figure what does each system means for the public.
+Here's a list of the different systems used on Hawaii Island and how is that going to affect the everyday scanner hobbyist and the general public.

 Please Click Here to view current weather conditions on Hawaii Island

 Please Click Here to view Resource Links for Hawaii Island

 For a list of the compatible scanners (brands and models): Click Here to see the list

 Click here to see the full list of agencies/departments/businesses for the Island of Hawaii

 Hawaii County Public Safety System: New Digital Radio System (P25 Phase 2 TDMA) that Hawaii Police, Fire, and Civil Defense departments switch to in March 2017.
 The old analog system has since been phased out and is currently fine-tuning this new system and enabling the many capabilities this system has over the old system.
 This also leads way for other county departments: DWS, Public Works, Solid Waste, and other county departments to make the switch as well.
 Analog Scanner users were greatly affected as their scanners went silent and to those who had new digital scanners capable of decoding this system were not affected if they were programmed correctly.

 To Learn more about the Project 25 system, Click here to learn more about the digital system and the types used throughout other states.